 - Download the Samsung USB Drivers for the Windows operating system.

-Rooting the Samsung Galaxy S5 SM-G900R7 smartphone running on Android 6.0.1 Marshmallow using the CF-Auto-Root tool
+How to Root Samsung Galaxy S5 SM-G900R7 on Android 6.0.1 Marshmallow Using CF-Auto-Root

 - Unlock the Developer Options menu on the Samsung Galaxy S5 SM-G900R7 smartphone so you can then turn the USB Debugging Mode option on that is available inside it.